 - St. Columbia, Johnston, PA. (oil on canvas mural)

-- Possibly also the Toledo Central Catholic High School Chapel
+- The Toledo Central Catholic High School Chapel

 - Saint Vincent De Paul, Buffalo, NY.
 (1924-1926) Mural and Mosaics

 - There may also be some over-painted murals in Rochester, NY in churches that were designed by Architect John Comes or his surviving partners, Thomas, Perry & McMullen.

 I spent an enormous amount of time trying to find information about Lieftuchter.
 And I feel with very limited success.
 Biographical information is thin and there is a lot of uncertain information in this biography.
 Almost everything reliable I found is here or linked to from here.
 At the bottom of this post are some newspaper clipping with interviews.
 Any one who can supply more information that can be added would be greatly appreciated.

 Lieftuchter, Felix (Birth, 1883-10-29).
 A pupil of Frank Duveneck and Franz Von Stuck ( reference: American Art Annual, Volume 14, 1917, p.549)